pieandai-grenoble/2024-02-23-ml-models-web/slides.md

 - Inference at the edge
 - No server required for inference
 - Easier app integration
-- Leverage WebGPU API (experimental)
+- Support for WebGPU API (experimental)

 ☢️ Cons